Locations:

 Your body uses iron, a mineral, to make hemoglobin.
 This helps your blood carry oxygen throughout your body.
 If you aren’t getting enough iron, your hemoglobin levels drop and this can limit oxygen flow.
 This is what ultimately causes iron deficiency anemia — the most common type of anemia.

 If you show up at the doctor’s office looking pale, especially around the eyes, and complaining of constant chills and exhaustion, your provider is likely to test for iron deficiency.
-Here are six signs:
+Here are six signs to watch for:

 1. Pale or yellow skin